Tannenbaum's gain-margin optimization meets Polyak's heavy-ball algorithm: First-order optimization: from Cauchy to Polyak and Nesterov

-where $C(z)$ is a proper transfer function with $C(1)\neq 0$.
 Consequently, the design of an optimization algorithm amounts to synthesizing a controller $C(z)$ to stabilize the plant that consists of a linear component with transfer function $\frac{1}{z-1}$ composed with the possibly nonlinear component $\Delta_f(\cdot)$.

-Next we introduce notation that reflects the convergence rate of an algorithm, and identify this to the asymptotics of the zero-input response of the stable feedback system.